Wetwang

 Wetwang is a Yorkshire Wolds village and civil parish in the East Riding of Yorkshire, England, 6 mi west of Driffield on the A166 road.

 At the 2011 census, it had a population of 761, an increase on the 2001 census figure of 672.

-Toponymy
+Name

 There are two interpretations of the name.
 One is from the Old Norse vaett-vangr, or 'field for the trial of a legal action'.
 Another theory is that it was the "Wet Field" compared to the nearby dry field at Driffield.

-It has frequently been noted on lists of unusual place names; in some varieties of English wang is a slang term for penis, although this sense of the word is not recorded in the Oxford English Dictionary.
+The name is jokingly defined in The Meaning of Liff by Douglas Adams as meaning "a moist penis".
+In some varieties of English, wang or whang is a slang term for penis.
+The name Wetwang has frequently been noted on lists of unusual place names.

 History

+The village is known for its Iron Age chariot burial cemetery at Wetwang Slack, and it has been speculated that the unlocated Romano-British town of Delgovicia may have been at what is now Wetwang.

+Before the Norman Conquest (TRE) Ealdraed held Wetwang, and it was worth £4 per year in rent.